 He has taught mindfulness and compassion meditation to 1000s of people in the UK and abroad.
 From 2001 to 2005 he lived in a meditation retreat centre, dedicated to intensive practice and teaching.
 He is known as the teacher’s teacher having taught many of the teachers in Leicestershire, the UK and Europe.
 He is renowned for his absolute down-to-earth approach, and for his simplicity, clarity and humour in teaching, being free of mindfulness jargon and cliches.

-He has co-designed the MSc in Mindfulness and Compassion at Coventry University where he also lectured.
+He co-designed the MSc in Mindfulness and Compassion at Coventry University where he also lectured until the course was withdrawn during covid.
 He is an expert practitioner and spends his time teaching others what he has learnt.
-As well as Coventry University Suryacitta teaches and speaks around the world.
+Suryacitta teaches and speaks around the world.
 If you would like to invite him to teach or speak just drop us a line.
 Suryacitta also teaches mindfulness to sports people to enhance performance.

 “You have a rare gift of communicating in a way that challenges and explains in such a simple way.”
 Laurie

 Gaynor Quilter, co-founder of Mindfulness Unleashed has worked in charities for over 30 years, principally with young people.
 She was CEO of Alone in London and Apex Works.
 She was Director at Young Minds, Parentline Plus and Macintyre Care.

 For over 10 years in the early part of her career Gaynor developed her experience and insights by working directly with young homeless people at Centrepoint and Youth Aid, as well as with ex-offenders at Intake Hostel.
 She spent two years in development education charities, including theatre for development projects in Northern Nigeria.
 Gaynor has held volunteer governance roles in a number of organisations.
 She is currently a founder and Chair of Reaching People Consortia, a membership organisation of 33 voluntary organisations providing services to vulnerable people.